 There are an estimated 34.4 out of every 100,000 people in the world living with eosinophilic esophagitis (EoE), a chronic and progressive, immune-mediated inflammatory disease that damages the esophagus over time, impacting patients’ connection to the physical and social experience of eating.
 Adults with EoE complain of difficulty swallowing (dysphagia), food impaction, heartburn and chest pain.
 Children present more commonly with vomiting, heartburn and feeding refusal.
 Patients’ diagnostic journey can be long and frustrating, delaying treatment and increasing the potential risk for more severe complications such as esophageal narrowing (strictures) and food impaction.

-As part of Bristol Myers Squibb’s team in Germany, Kevin’s focus is on helping to bring new medicines to patients.
-When Kevin was 12 years old, he started his own patient journey while having lunch at his grandfather’s house.
+When Kevin was 12 years old, he started his patient journey while having lunch at this grandfather's house.

 “All of a sudden it felt like something was stuck in my throat and I couldn't get it back up or down,” Kevin said.